abdrahmansoltan/Learning-Notes/React/1-React.md

 There are two different ways of using CSS Modules in a React application.

-1. When using the `Create-React-App` tool you are provided with a handy command `eject` that allows you to configure Webpack among other features at your heart content.
+1. When using the `Create-React-App` tool you are provided with a handy script(command) `eject` that allows you to configure Webpack among other features at your heart content.

    - more info [here](https://medium.com/nulogy/how-to-use-css-modules-with-create-react-app-9e44bec2b5c2)